IrtizaNasar/p5-2.vscode/README.md

 ### Local Development Server

-For projects with media files, use a local server:
+For projects with media files, use a local server. **Live Server is included in this extension pack**, so you can:

+1. Right-click on `index.html` → "Open with Live Server"
+2. Or use the Live Server button in the status bar

+Alternatively, you can use command line tools:

 ```bash
 # Using Python